forwinder15/learndiesels/content/posts/2019-04-13--the-causes-of-blue-smoke-from-a-diesel-and-what-to-look-for/index.md

 Now you are in the more advanced inspection.
 This will require more time and you will be able to pin point which cylinder is allowing oil to pass by.
 If you have got to this point things can get hairy and expensive.
 Remember to always have the maintenance manual to find disassembly instructions for your specific engine. these can be extremely useful if you don't have it down to a science.
 Nothing wrong with looking at the instructions guys.

-##Summing up
+## Summing up

 Blue smoke can be difficult to diagnose but, if you follow the signs and look at the simple things first you can get to your answer fairly quickly.
 As with any repair be careful to think about what's going on before you act.
 The damages that can occur from the problems denoted by blue smoke can be catastrophic but, if you can catch it early you can likely avoid even more costly repairs.
+Looking for a complete diesel smoke guide?
+If you want to understand more click [Diesel Smoke Diagnosis Guide - White, Grey, Black, Blue](/diesel-smoke-guide)

 **_See something I missed?
 Help me make it better, comment below.
 Thanks!_**